 If you invest with a Swiss bank in Switzerland, it will follow Swiss law.
-A Swiss bank branch in another country (in New York City, for example) may be bound by both Swiss and local laws.
+A Swiss bank branch in another country may follow both Swiss and local laws.

 Opening a Swiss bank account while abroad

-Expect to prove your identity, address, professional status and the source of any funds deposited.
-To determine that the funds deposited are not from illegal activities, Swiss banks may ask for work contracts, business information, tax returns or the contract for a sale of a house or business.
+Expect to prove your identity, address, professional status, and the source of any funds deposited.
+To determine that the funds are not from illegal activities, Swiss banks may ask for work contracts, business information, tax returns, or the contract for a sale of a house or business.

-If you are opening an account while outside of Switzerland, contact your preferred bank online, by phone or by post and ask for an application package.
-Extensive documentation is likely to be required and much of it will have to be authenticated.
+If you are opening an account while outside of Switzerland, contact your preferred bank online, by phone, or by post and ask for an application package.
+Extensive documentation is likely necessary and much of it will have to be authenticated.
 You can authenticate documents by: